flashbackzoo/silverstripe-pattern-library/README.md

 ```

 Not all components require JavaScript, for example footers are often just Silverstripe templates, without any complex
 interactions.
-You can generate patterns for "Silverstripe only" components those too.
+You can generate patterns for "Silverstripe only" components too.

 **app/pattern-library/footer.yml**